 From Highways and Byways in Devon and Cornwall, Arthur H Norway.
 1900.

 Finally, to give you an idea of scale I tried my best to take a picture of me next to this amazing stone.
 I am 5ft3ish.

 Finding the stone proved to be a little more difficult than I thought.
-I thought that there was no way I could possibly miss a 10ft stone in the flat landscape of the downs.
+I thought there was no way to possibly miss a 10ft stone in the flat landscape of the downs.
 However the Dry Tree stone is tucked behind some trees.

 I parked at the Lizard Nature Reserve car park, just past the entrance to Goonhilly Earth Station.
 From here take the main path which heads towards the dishes and the high perimeter fence.
 Turn left and head along the path that follows the fence.
 You’ll find the stone just past where the fences curves inwards and heads towards the station.

 I provide all the content on this blog completely free, there’s no subscription fee.
 If however you enjoy my work and would like to contribute something towards helping me keep researching Cornwall’s amazing history and then sharing it with you then you can donate below.
 Thank you!